posty72/posty.co.nz/about.md

 #### Where am I from?&nbsp;

 I am from Balclutha, NZ.
 I grew up playing rugby, spending time on the farm and spending time with friends and family.
-I've since lived in Dunedin, Wellington and Auckland.
+I’ve since lived in Dunedin, Wellington and Auckland.

 &nbsp;